AndreiSorokin/Internet_Store_Redux/README.md

    1. In order to start the project write npm start (yarn start on MAC)
    2. In order to test the application write npm test (yarn test on MAC)

+### Login
+   1. To login as an admin: admin@gmail.com
+   2. To login as a customer: customer@gmail.com

 A user has two options to log in: with credentials and by using Google.
 Also they can use "forgot password" with the aim of reseting their passwords.